HoloSimpID-SG/HoloSimpCart-Net/README.md

   - Need to update Indexing, need to wait for proper DB for this, lest it keep breaking
 - The Simp class is dogshit, but I want to keep the reference to Discord username.
 Need to do something about this
 - Need to look for a way to interchangibly call objects by both index and data.

+Testing Ping for WebHook will be deleted on next commit